 Commercial companies may purchase space for their advertisements in or on: (1) athletic field fences; (2) athletic, theater, or music programs; (3) student newspapers or yearbooks; (4) scoreboards; or (5) other appropriate locations.
 The advertisements must be consistent with this policy and its implementing procedures and be appropriate for display in a school context.
-Prior approval from the Superintendent or designee is needed for all commercial or political advertisements.
+Prior approval from the Board is needed for advertisements on athletic fields, scoreboards, or other building locations.
+Prior approval is needed from the Superintendent or designee for advertisements on athletic, theater, or music programs; student newspapers and yearbooks; and any commercial material related to graduation, class pictures, or class rings.